 Now we tend to hold back on saying something is going on.
 We're reserved like that.
 But we are hearing things-some people are filing with us-some, for whatever reason, do not.
 That's their business.
 We'll help them if they want.
 We offer our services, but they make up their own minds.

-We think, but have no way of proving, that for every case filed with us, that there is probably three or four more out there-perhaps more that we haven't heard of.
+We think, but have no way of proving, that for every case filed with us, that there is probably as many as ten more out there-perhaps more that we haven't heard of.
 THAT, folks, is scary.
 Big time scary.

 We've been able to locate some of them-Arabella is one.
-But we are still looking for Bullseye and Crash.
+But we are still looking for Bullseye and Tara.
 There are others.

 From the Houston TV2 News Channel-